petenelson/wp-rest-api-toolbox/readme.txt

 == Installation ==

-1. Upload wp-rest-api-toolbox to the `/wp-content/plugins/` directory
+1. Upload rest-api-toolbox to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit the Settings -> REST API Toolbox page to customize